7 Bike Selling Tips Made for You

 Transfer Your Bike Insurance Policy

-If your buyer resides in your state, you will need to transfer the two-wheeler insurance ownership in 14 days, and if the regulating party lives in a different state, then the duration exceeds 45 days.
+If your buyer resides in your state, you will need to transfer the bike insurance ownership in 14 days, and if the regulating party lives in a different state, then the duration exceeds 45 days.

-To transfer your bike insurance to the buyer, submit forms 29 and 30 along with the Registration Certificate of your bike, emission test papers, your passport-size photo, and other mandatory documents to the RTO.
+To transfer your bike insurance policy to the buyer, submit forms 29 and 30 along with the Registration Certificate of your bike, emission test papers, passport-size photo, and other mandatory documents to the RTO.
 The authority will verify all those submitted documents, and if everything goes well, they will transfer the bike insurance ownership to the new bike owner.

 -